flowdev/comb/README.md

 **A**: **Comb** first of all got its name from being a parser COMBinatior library.
 But it is also very good at "combing" through input, finding errors.
-Since the error handling system is the by far hardest part of the project the name feels right.
+Since the error handling system is by far the hardest part of the project, the name feels right.

 ### Q: What are parser combinators?